simpleairquality/SimpleAQ-Device/README.md

 ```
 ## SSH Into your SimpleAQ Device For Testing

-TODO:  This may be broken now that the `dwc2` option was removed from the `dtoverlay=` in `custom_pigen/stage1/00-boot-files/files/config.txt`.

 Our build process automatically creates Raspbian images appropriate for both a production environment and for development.
 In order to SSH into your SimpleAQ device, you will need to select a development image labeled INSECURE-DEBUG.
 These devices use the default username `pi` and the default password `raspberry` and would be compromised immediately if placed on the public internet.